passingthru67/workspaces-to-dock/README.md

 - Option to display workspace thumbnail captions (feature)
 - Ability to toggle overview mode with right click (feature)
 - Another intellihide option for dodging the top instance of an application (feature)
-- Ability to position the dock on secondary monitors.
+- Ability to position the dock on secondary monitors (feature)
 - Bug fixes

 **version 7 (Nov 3, 2012)**